What is PLAB 2?

 Dr Swamy PLAB Courses – Manchester

-This course is located at a medical training centre with the purpose of training International Medical Graduates for the PLAB 2 exam.
+This course can be taken In-Person or Online.
+The course is located at a medical training centre with the purpose of training International Medical Graduates for the PLAB 2 exam.

 The course centre is held in Levenshulme, Manchester.

 For £600 you will receive a 12-day course of training and revision resources for PLAB 2, unlimited days of mannequin practice until your exam date and two mock tests.